 PODCASTS: Scale up the implementation of the Global Action Plan on promoting the health of refugees and migrants.
 In most discussions on migration, the starting point is usually numbers.
 The current global estimate is that there were around 281 million international migrants in the world in 2020, which equates to 3.6% of the global population.To facilitate the development and implementation of national health policy strategies and regional action plans that respond to the health needs of people on the move Listen to the audio-podcasts!

-CAMPAIGN MATERIALS: Join the 2024 campaign “Revealing Trends and Challenges in Human Mobility.“ by taking immediate action to prioritize the health of migrants, we can unlock the full potential of migration and create a healthier, safer, fairer world for all.
-Spread No Hate!, PLURAL+ is a joint initiative of the United Nations Alliance of Civilizations (UNAOC) and the International Organization for Migration (IOM) to rethink about Migration and inclusive societies.
+join the PLURAL+, a joint initiative of the United Nations Alliance of Civilizations (UNAOC) and the International Organization for Migration (IOM) to rethink about Migration and inclusive societies.
 You are free to participate.
 Get the communication materials!

 WHY WE CELEBRATE DAY?